Keiana Cavé: Career

 Cave was a Chemical Engineering student at the University of Michigan in Ann Arbor before dropping out.
 She was named Student of the Year in 2017.

 Cave is a member of the Entrepreneurs Leadership Program and The Kairos Society.

 In 2017, Cave delivered talks at TEDx Barcelona.
 More talks followed at TEDx UofM in 2018.

-Toxin-detecting molecule
+Mare

 In 2016, Cave completed the Massachusetts Institute of Technology's Global Entrepreneurship Bootcamp and developed an oil spill dispersant molecule, raising US$1.2 million in funding from Chevron for further research.
 She became the co-founder of Mare, a research initiative dedicated to developing solutions to large-scale problems.

 In 2017, Cave was included on the Forbes 30 Under 30 list and Magic Johnson's 32 Under 32 list.

 In 2018, Cave was named one of Glamour Magazine's 2018 College Women of the Year.

 Cave was named to Entrepreneur Magazine's 2018 Young Millionaires List, following the acquisition of Mare in late 2017.

+Sublima

+In 2019, Cave founded Sublima Pharmaceuticals in an effort to develop the first non-hormonal birth control in the United States.
+She made this decision after having some side effects from her previous birth control pill.
+After three to four doctors and a span of six months, they figured out that the hormonal birth control was the problem.
+Sublima is still in early stages.
+Cave is expecting the fundraise after the drug gets approved by the FDA.
+The drug is currently in Phase Three of clinical trials.